Gustavo-franca/microsservices-simple-eccomerce/README.md

-# simple-eccomerce
+# Simple ecomerce created with microservices
- Centralized design of services used in application
+This Project is intended to document the services and architecture used to create a simple eccomerce